-What is the primary Ukraine data protection law?
+What is the primary Ukraine data privacy protection law?

 The main legislative act covering personal data processing in Ukraine is the Law of Ukraine on Personal Data Protection No 2297-VI of June 1, 2010 (“PDP Law”).
 The PDP law regulates legal relations involving processing and protecting personal data by protecting people’s fundamental rights and freedoms.

 And the PDP Law has continued to evolve.
 New amendments were made in 2012 and 2014 to update the law with the times.
 However, Ukraine’s data protection law is not as comprehensive as the GDPR.

 When will the Draft Law take effect?

 In the Ukrainian Parliament, a law must undergo two hearings first.
 Furthermore, it’ll probably go through multiple revisions, further delaying the process.
 With that in mind, it’s difficult to say when Ukrainian legislation will pass and for the Draft Law to take effect.